-The existing permanent sediment control pond in Arbor Park 3rd Addition will be used to meet water quantity and quality standards.
+The project area will drain to the 100-Acre Park sediment control pond to meet water quantity and quality standards.

-e.
-Coordination of Best Management Practices (BMPs) During Construction

-Structural BMPs will be coordinated with construction activities so that BMPs are in place prior to soil disruption.
-The following BMPs will be coordinated with construction activity.
+- e.
+Coordination of Best Management Practices (BMPs) During Construction Structural BMPs will be coordinated with construction activities so that BMPs are in place prior to soil disruption.
+The following BMPs will be coordinated with construction activity. - i.

-- i.
 Silt fence or wattles (sediment logs) around the soil stockpiles will be installed prior to stockpiling material with seeding of the grass filter strip completed immediately following completion of stockpiling. - ii.
 Access roads will be stabilized prior to construction to prevent tracking sediment from the project area. - iii.
 Inlets will be protected per specifications as they are constructed.
 Existing inlets will be protected prior to disruption of any soil in the project area. - iv.
 All BMPs will be maintained in place until project area is stabilized. - v.
 Once grading in an area has ceased, temporary or permanent stabilization/seeding will occur per the timetable outlined above.